ksu-is/Class-Coordinator/projectroadmap.md

   - [X]   assignment_tracker
 - [X] Test both files above
 - [X] Use tkinter-data-entry as a base code
+    - [ ] Implement PyPDF2 into the base code
+        - [ ] Learn how to use PyPDF2
+        - [ ]
+    - [ ] Work on getting Google Calender API set up on my laptop/ in the code
-    - [ ] Edit code to prompt the entry of a pdf document
+  - [ ] Something to figure out - Can the data from PyPDF2 be translated to the Google calendar API
     - [ ]